Enchiridion Chapter 2 / 53

 I want to expand and simplify the teachings for modern readers.

-In the first chapter (read it here) we looked at the Dichotomy of Control—the Stoic categorising system for deciding what we should give our energy to.
+In the first chapter (read it here) we looked at the Dichotomy of Control—the Stoic categorizing system for deciding what we should give our energy to.

 In today's post, building on the last, we will examine Epictetus' views on how we should approach both desire and aversion as a practicing Stoic.